24th and Lake Streets

 Two local publications are working to promote the people, businesses and developments in the area.

-Started in 2008 by Willie and Yolanda Barney, the publication promotes Black businesses and professionals.
+Started in 2008 by Willie and Yolanda Barney, the publication promotes African American businesses and professionals.

 Project Site History

-At 24th and Lake the earliest business listed in the Omaha World-Herald archives was a bakery in 1908.
-By 1910, there is a brick commercial building at the northeast corner of 24th and Lake, known as Berenstein Grocery; by 1918, the rest of the block is built up with other one- and two-story brick commercial buildings.
-Businesses over the years included L.M.
+At 24th and Lake, the earliest business listed in the Omaha World-Herald archives was a bakery in 1908.
+By 1910, there was a brick commercial building at the northeast corner of 24th and Lake, known as Berenstein Grocery; by 1918, the rest of the block was built with other one- and two-story brick commercial buildings.
+Businesses over the years have included L.M.
 Smith Shoe Repair, Pitler Plumbing, M&N Radio Shop, Eva’s Dress Shop and Carter’s Café.
-In 1964, the entire block of buildings on the east side of 24th Street between Lake and Ohio streets were demolished for the construction of a Safeway grocery store and Skaggs drugstore.
+In 1964, the entire block of buildings on the east side of 24th Street between Lake and Ohio Streets were demolished for the construction of a Safeway grocery store and Skaggs drugstore.
+Photo: Northeast corner of 24th and Lake Streets in 1963.
+(Omaha World-Herald Photo)

-Safeway opens in November 1964 and faces accusations from Black residents of the Near North Side of discriminatory hiring practices and price gouging; in 1968, just six of the store’s twenty employees were Black.
+Safeway opened in November 1964 and faced accusations from Black residents of the Near North Side of discriminatory hiring practices and price gouging; in 1968, just six of the store’s 20 employees were Black.
+Photo: The new Safeway store at 2525 N. 24th St. on April 4, 1965 looking from Lake Street.
+(Omaha World-Herald Photo)

-Following these uprisings, Safeway erects an eleven-foot chain-link fence with barbed wire around the perimeter of the parking lot, prompting boycotts from Black residents of the Near North Side who nicknamed the store “the compound.”
+Following these uprisings, Safeway erected an 11-foot chain-link fence with barbed wire around the perimeter of the parking lot, prompting boycotts from Black residents of the Near North Side who nicknamed the store “the compound.”
 In November 1968, almost four years to the day it opened, Safeway announced it would close its location at 24th and Lake.
+Photo: A chain link fence and boarded up windows at the Safeway store in November 1968.
+(The Durham Museum Archives-RP-35mm-1524-003)

 In the early 1970s, the North Omaha Community Development Council began attempts to promote the building’s reuse as a grocery store or community space but faced financial hurdles as insurance companies evacuated the neighborhood or cancelled existing policies following the rebellions in 1966, 1968 and 1969.